python-rapidjson/python-rapidjson/docs/validator.rst

          ...
          ('type', '#/items', '#/0')

-      When `json` is not a valid JSON document, a :exc:`ValueError` is raised instead:
+      When `json` is not a valid JSON document, a :exc:`JSONDecodeError` is raised instead:

       .. doctest::

          >>> validate('x')
          Traceback (most recent call last):
            File "<stdin>", line 1, in <module>
-         ValueError: Invalid JSON
+         rapidjson.JSONDecodeError: Invalid JSON